Cover of The Art of War for Writers: Fiction Writing Strategies, Tactics, and Exercises

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Art of War for Writers: Fiction Writing Strategies, Tactics, and Exercises:(Showing 3 of 3)
+The most popular highlights from The Art of War for Writers: Fiction Writing Strategies, Tactics, and Exercises, saved by readers on Screvi.

 “you need to be designing your own writing improvement program.
 One way to do that is with a Writing Improvement Notebook.
 Here are the sections I have in mine: 1.
 EXEMPLARS Start with the authors you admire, the ones whose novels do the most for you.
 Find several paragraphs or pages in their books that really sing.
 Make copies of these outstanding pages, and put them in this section.
 Every now and again turn to one of these examples and write it out, word for word.
 Next, read the words out loud.
 The idea is not to try to become an exact copy”